lrascius/CodeCipherCenter/docs/developers_guide.rst

    base_dir/cccenter/testing/html_validation/

-This folder is empty until validation tests are run.
+This folder is empty until the integration tests are run.

 Running the Test Code
 +++++++++++++++++++++